 The list of ingredients might seem overwhelming especially if you are not Indian but most of the spices are commonly used Indian spices and you can use them in other Indian recipes.

 Paneer - Soft fresh milk cheese primarily used in India.
-It resembles somewhat to halloumi but a bit firm in texture.
+It resembles somewhat halloumi but is a bit firm in texture.
 While homemade is best you can use any brand of Paneer from the store.

 Green Peas - Fresh seasonal green peas are the best.
 That's why I end up making Matar paneer quite a lot during winter because of the availability of fresh pea.
 But Frozen peas work equally well and it is handier.